 The following information regarding manufactured and mobile home parks is general legal information.
 You may review the statutes involved at Oregon Revised Statutes Chapter 90, especially sections 90.505 to 90.840.
 The primary eviction statute for park tenancies is at ORS 90.630.
 Note that the rules for owners of floating homes renting a moorage in a marina are very similar, except with regard to closure of the marina.

 If you own a manufactured or mobile home and simply rent space in a mobile home park, you have certain rights when a landlord wants to evict you.
 These rights are different from those of mobile home owners who do not live in a mobile home park.
-These rights also differ from those of persons who rent both the space and the mobile home.
-If you rent both, you are treated as if you are an apartment tenant; the primary difference between apartment tenants and mobile home park tenants is that apartment tenants can be evicted without a good cause.
+They also differ from those of persons who rent both the space and the mobile home.
+If you rent both, you are treated as if you are an apartment tenant.
+The primary difference between apartment tenants and mobile home park tenants is that apartment tenants can be evicted without a good cause.
 (See information on Eviction Notices, Evictions and Residential Eviction Defenses.)

-A mobile home park may also be called a manufactured dwelling facility.
+A mobile home park may also be called a manufactured dwelling park.
 A mobile home park generally contains four or more spaces reserved for renting to owners of mobile homes.
-These spaces sit on a parcel of land and are typically placed within 500 feet of each other.
-The spaces on this parcel of land are owned by the same owner or owners.
-The owner must intend to use the land to rent space for a fee or other compensation.
+(Please note that this does not apply to owners of motorized campers or recreational vehicles.)
+The spaces sit on a parcel of land and are typically placed within 500 feet of each other.
+The spaces on this parcel of land are owned by the same owner or owners, who must intend to use the land to rent the space for a fee or other compensation.

 If you are a mobile home owner renting a space for your mobile home in a mobile home park, the landlord can evict you from the park only for good cause.
 This is true whether the rental agreement is for a month-to-month or a fixed term (commonly called a lease) tenancy.
 Even if your landlord has good cause, he or she may never use force to remove you or any other tenant.
-The landlord may not shut off your utilities to force you to move.
+The landlord also may not shut off your utilities to force you to move.
 Only a sheriff, with a court order, can physically evict a tenant.
 A landlord usually gets a court order to do this by first filing a lawsuit for eviction.
 When the case is filed, the court clerk mails a copy of the papers to your home.
 A process server will also either hand them to you or attach them to your door.
 The papers will say when and where you must appear in court if you want to contest the eviction.
-If you do not appear, you will automatically lose.
+If you do not appear, you will automatically lose the eviction suit and the county sheriff may force you to vacate the premise.
 If you do appear, you can ask for a trial and tell your side of the story.
-You are entitled to have a lawyer represent you.
+You are entitled, but not required, to retain a lawyer to represent you.

 A landlord would have good cause to evict you from his or her mobile home park for the following reasons:

-3. Your landlord can start an eviction case if you are determined to be a predatory sex offender as defined by state law.
+- Your landlord can start an eviction case if you were convicted of being a predatory sex offender, or if the State Board of Parole and Post Prison Supervision or the Psychiatric Security Review Board has classified you as a level three sex offender as defined by state law.
 You are entitled to a 30-day written notice of the termination and the cause, but you do not have the right to cure or correct the cause.
 You do have the right to a court hearing.

-5. A manufactured dwelling cannot be forced out of a facility just because of its age, style or size, but a tenant whose home is deteriorated or in disrepair can be given a notice of termination of the tenancy that gives the tenant a period of time to repair the home to meet reasonable park standards.
-The time period is relatively short if the condition of the home is dangerous to neighboring homes, longer for less serious problems.
-The tenant can get an extension of time if the needed repair can’t reasonably be made in the time allowed.
+- A manufactured dwelling cannot be forced out of a facility just because of its age, style or size, but a tenant whose home is deteriorated or in disrepair can be given a notice of termination of the tenancy that gives the tenant at least 60 days to repair the home to meet reasonable park standards.
+However, the time period is only 30 days if the condition of the home is dangerous to neighboring homes or people.
+As long as the state of disrepair doesn’t create a danger for neighboring homes or people, the tenant can get an extension of time if the needed repair can’t reasonably be made in the time allowed.
 Again, you have the right to a court hearing.